25 Words That Are Actually Acronyms

 The first care packages—or rather, CARE packages—were put together in the aftermath of the Second World War with the aim of providing food relief to war-torn Europe.
-They were the work of what was then a newly formed humanitarian agency known as The Cooperative for Assistance and Relief Everywhere, founded in 1945.
+They were the work of what was then a newly formed humanitarian agency known as the Cooperative for American Remittances to Europe (later changed to the Cooperative for Assistance and Relief Everywhere), founded in 1945.

 Not to be confused with ComicCon, Comecon—or the Council for Mutual Economic Assistance—was an economic organization founded in the 1940s that linked all of the Eastern Bloc nations of Eastern Europe.
 Led throughout its existence by the Soviet Union, Comecon was disbanded in 1991.